 When I’m visiting destinations I like to see out some truly unique places to sample the local produce, pick up souvenirs, or grab items I might need.
-Supporting small and new businesses means I feel like I know where the money is going, and especially in destinations that I’m very new to, it’s a comfort to think that the businesses which most need your patronage get it from visitors to their home.
+Supporting small and new businesses means I feel like I know where the money is going.
+Especially in destinations that I’m very new to, it’s a comfort to think that the businesses which most need your patronage get it from visitors to their home.
 And it’s always a fun experience to try something new too!

-When you’re a budget traveller walking is a great way to see the sights, and when you’re not travelling, it’s a great way to do a bit of light exercise and take time for yourself to think and get out into the fresh air.
+When you’re a budget traveller walking is a great way to see the sights.
+When you’re not travelling, it’s a great way to do a bit of light exercise and take time for yourself to think and get out into the fresh air.

-Since I moved earlier in the year, I’d extremely lucky to be within walking distance from work.
-The 20 minutes walk to and from the office is such a good part of my day, and it encouraged me to get out and go to the gym more, be healthier, and stop being such a lazy potato!
+Since I moved earlier in the year, I’ve been extremely lucky to be within walking distance from work.
+The 20 minutes walk to and from the office is such a good part of my day.
+It encouraged me to get out and go to the gym more, be healthier, and stop being such a lazy potato!

 Having zero excuse to sit on the tube all day, I’ll often think of walking routes to go out in my spare time too.
 Not only do I find myself returning to my traveller’s mindset of exploring the unknown in my own city, I also love the chance it gives to work my muscles a bit, and feel better about myself in the process.
-I’m confident that we can all do more to spend more time walking (or cycling if that’s your jam!), particularly in cities like London where the conveniences on every corner make it super easy to get around.
-Let’s all try and use our bodies for transport more next year, rather than relying on cars and transport that we know are simply way worse for the environment and ourselves!
+I’m confident that we can all do more to spend more time walking (or cycling if that’s your jam!).
+Particularly in cities like London where the conveniences on every corner, it’s super easy to get around.
+Let’s all try and use our bodies for transport more next year rather than relying on cars and transport that we know are simply way worse for the environment and ourselves!

 Know Your Limits

 My final new years resolution inspired by travel is to know your own limits.
 Every traveller will tell you that seeing and doing everything is impossible.
-Locations change over time, and so even if you THINK you’ve ticked it all off, that won’t be the case forever!
+Locations change over time.
+Even if you THINK you’ve ticked it all off, that won’t be the case forever!
 The same can be said for life and personal goals.
-It doesn’t matter that I haven’t seen or done everything I feel I should have so far, everyone travels, lives, accomplishes, and changes at their own pace.
+It doesn’t matter that I haven’t seen or done everything I feel I should have so far.
+Everyone travels, lives, accomplishes, and changes at their own pace.
 Listen to your rhythm and embrace it.

 I mentioned earlier that it’s great to take risks from time to time.
 While I stand by that, pushing yourself to achieve new things is also how you’ll know how far you’re really willing to go.
 There is a fine line between embracing the unfamiliar, and putting yourself in discomfort for the sake of it.
-Know that line for yourself, and you’ll not only be embracing exciting new things, but also recognising where to draw your limit.
+Know that line for yourself.
+You’ll not only be embracing exciting new things, but also recognising where to draw your limit.